Getty Images/iStockphoto

 Smart manufacturing and sustainability

-The new Smart Operations for Maintenance functionality in OFC Cloud Maintenance is aimed at enabling manufacturers to improve identifying and resolving asset maintenance issues by providing supervisors with a single dashboard for scheduling and receiving real-time alerts on issues that need immediate resolution.
+The new Smart Operations for Maintenance functionality in Oracle Cloud Maintenance is aimed at enabling manufacturers to improve identifying and resolving asset maintenance issues by providing supervisors with a single dashboard for scheduling and receiving real-time alerts on issues that need immediate resolution.

 These new capabilities can help modernize manufacturing software such as manufacturing execution system (MES) and product lifecycle management, Miranda said.

-The new Oracle Fusion Cloud Sustainability is an application that connects ERP, supply chain, enterprise planning and reporting, and other systems to give companies a single view of all their sustainability initiatives, said Natalia Rachelson, group vice president of cloud applications development at Oracle, in a briefing prior to the conference.
+The new Oracle Cloud Sustainability is an application that connects ERP, supply chain, enterprise planning and reporting, and other systems to give companies a single view of all their sustainability initiatives, said Natalia Rachelson, group vice president of cloud applications development at Oracle, in a briefing prior to the conference.

 "This can show a company where they stand vis-a-vis their sustainability goals, like carbon footprint reporting," Rachelson said.
 "It pulls data from multiple systems to enable this and applies AI to help categorize various things that comply with what could qualify for sustainability efforts versus not."

-OFC Sustainability will be available for customers soon, but the release date has not been set, Rachelson said.
+Oracle Cloud Sustainability will be available for customers soon, but the release date has not been set, Rachelson said.
 It will be available at no extra charge for licensed customers.

-Improved Oracle Fusion Cloud SCM
+Improved Oracle Cloud SCM

 The team is in overdrive and now showing the first results with not only sustainability offerings, smart operations and more.
 If Oracle keeps up innovating at this speed, it will quickly become an alternative to manufacturing market leader SAP.
 Holger Mueller